County of Santa Barbara

 A-35)

-extended library facilities and services in CSA No. 3 (Goleta) and the amount of the special tax for
+the extended library facilities and services in CSA No. 3 (Goleta) and the amount of the

 c) Set a hearing to consider the adoption of the Resolution, as follows: